fixilein/dotfiles/installed-packages/README.md

 # INSTALLED PACKAGES

-the file installed-packages is filled with the following command:
+The file `installed-packages` lists explicit installed packages.
+It is filled with the following command:

 ```bash
 pacman -Qe > package-list